Loving mother standing with her smiling young son in the sunny doorway of their home.

 Apply online for expert recommendations with real interest rates and payments.

-When You’re The One Making Alimony Payments
+When You’re The One Paying Alimony

 You can calculate your DTI ratio by dividing all of your monthly debts by your total monthly income.

-For example, let’s say that your monthly bills include a car payment ($100), rent ($800), a student loan payment ($200) and a credit card payment ($50).
+For example, let’s say that your monthly bills include a car payment ($100), rent ($800), a student loan payment ($200) and a minimum required credit card payment ($50).
 Let’s also say that you earn $6,000 a month before taxes.

-To find your DTI ratio, you would divide your total debt amount ($100 + $800 + $200 + $50 = $1,150) by your total gross income ($6,000) and multiply that number by 100.
+To find your DTI ratio, you would divide your total debt amount ($100 + $800 + $200 + $50 = $1,150) by your total gross monthly income ($6,000) and multiply that number by 100.
 In this example, your DTI ratio would be about 19.2%.

+In the eyes of a mortgage lender, the lower your DTI, the better.
 It’s best to keep your DTI at 43% or under when you apply for a mortgage.
 If child support and alimony push your DTI past 43%, you might have a harder time getting favorable terms or getting a loan at all.
 You’ll have to work on decreasing your recurring debt before applying for a mortgage.

-• Copies of your debts: Keep copies of receipts from all of your monthly expenses, including rent, utilities, credit card minimum payments, child support and alimony payments that you pay out or take in along with other debts such as student and auto loans.
+Keep copies of receipts from all of your monthly expenses, including rent, utilities, credit card minimum payments, child support and alimony payments that you pay out or take in along with other debts such as student and auto loans.

-• W-2 tax forms from the last 2 years: Mortgage lenders usually require at least 2 years of W-2s from your employers.
+Mortgage lenders usually require at least 2 years of W-2s from your employers.
 If you have more than one job, bring W-2s from all of your jobs from the last 2 years.

-• Past 2 years of tax documents: Mortgage lenders may require you to bring 2 years of tax returns to verify your income, especially if you’re self-employed or an independent contractor.
+Mortgage lenders may require you to bring 2 years of tax returns to verify your income, especially if you’re self-employed or an independent contractor.
 Most lenders won’t lend to you if you haven’t been self-employed for at least 2 years.

 Keep in mind that your income, alimony payments and DTI are only pieces of the overall mortgage application puzzle.
 Your lender also looks at your credit score and the amount of money you have for a down payment.